Do the Digit Insurance

 • Forcing your knees to stretch to push them to the ground can be dangerous, as it might lead to injuries and pain.

 Knowing about the easy modification of Baddha Konasana will help you get started if you find it challenging to perform.
-Here are some easy modifications that can help you out:
+Here are some easy changes that can help you out:

-• Reclined Goddess Pose (Supta Baddha Konasana) can be a replacement for this yoga position.
-It is a similar hip opening position, where you get to lie down instead of sitting straight.
+• Reclined Goddess Pose (Supta Baddha Konasana) can replace this yoga position.
+It is a similar hip-opening position, except you lie down instead of sitting straight.

 • You can place some padding under your sit bones, such as blankets or cushions.
 This can be beneficial to prevent your hips from rounding forward or avoiding tight hips.